Indian Geography / Mineral Resources

 districts of Odisha and Gua and Noamundi mines in the Singhbhum district of Jharkhand.

 - Manganese is used for the steel production and is also used in chemical industries like varnishes and colours.
 It is also used for manufacturing of

 bleaching powder, paints, insecticides and for making batteries.
 Nearly 1 kg of Manganese is required to manufacture 100 kg of steel.

 - The important Manganese ores are Pyrolusite, Psilomelane, Braunite and Hollandite.
 Pyrolusite and Psilomelane are superior in quality.
-India is the fourth
+India is the

-largest producer of Manganese in the world.
+fourth largest producer of Manganese in the world.
 15% of India's production is exported, that to mainly to Japan.

 - Odisha remains the largest producer of Manganese in India producing around one third of total production.
-Sundergarh and Kendujhar districts are having
+Sundergarh and Kendujhar districts are

-have rich Manganese ore.
+regions have rich Manganese ore.